edriablog/edriablog.github.io/content/posts/0006-Med_Prognosis/index.md

 +++
-title = 'Notes on AI for Medical Prognosis' date = 2024-06-06T16:37:31-07:00 draft = false
+title = 'Notes on AI for Medical Prognosis - AI for Medicine Specialization Series II' date = 2024-06-06T16:37:31-07:00 draft = false
 +++

->This note is generated for my learning of Course AI for Medical Prognosis by deeplearning.ai.
+>This note is generated for my learning of **AI for Medical Prognosis** by deeplearning.ai.
 Any errors or misrepresentations are almost my own.

 ## Risk of Getting Disease "Medical Prognosis"
 - Prognosis: predicting risk of a future event.